Sometimes it takes a bit of creativity to maximize our wealth — like building a ladder of high-interest accounts.

 But, because you are locking your funds in for a guaranteed period, banks will pay you more interest than they would on a regular savings account.

-Building a CD ladder is when you deposit cash into multiple CDs with different maturity dates, typically varying in both long- and short-term.
+A CD ladder is when you deposit cash into multiple CDs with different maturity dates, typically varying in both long- and short-term.

 This strategy allows you to take advantage of the higher interest rates that often come with more long-term CDs, while also giving you more immediate access to the shorter-term CDs that mature (bankers' speak for “when the term ends”) faster.

 I like to think of it as climbing a ladder.
 At each step of the ladder, you have a CD that matures at a different time.
-The further up the ladder, the more money the CDs are earning but the further you are away from having that cash immediately.
+The further up the ladder, the more money the CDs are earning, but the further you are away from having that cash immediately.

 How To Build a CD Ladder